Programs & Initiatives in Health Care

 Many stroke patients experience health complications, are readmitted within 30 days, and often have a difficult time transitioning back to their lives.
 Studies show that interventions like close coordination of care, along with early follow-up care after hospital discharge, have lowered readmission rates.

-Minnesota transitions of care strategies
+Transitions of care strategies

 The Minnesota Department of Health Stroke Program provides support for improving transitions of care.